 - Drug dependence.
 Teens who abuse drugs are at increased risk of serious drug use later in life.

 - Serious health problems.
-Ecstasy can cause liver damage and heart failure.
+Ecstasy can cause liver and heart failure.
 High doses of or chronic use of methamphetamine can cause psychotic behavior.
 Chronic use of inhalants can harm the heart, lungs, liver and kidneys.
 Abuse of prescription or over-the-counter medications can cause respiratory distress and seizures.

 - Discuss reasons not to abuse drugs.
 Avoid scare tactics.
 Emphasize how drug use can affect things important to your teen — such as sports, driving, health and appearance.
-Explain that even a teen can develop a drug problem.

 - Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs.

 - Be ready to discuss your own drug use.
-Think ahead about how you'll respond if your teen asks about your own drug use.
+Think how you'll respond if your teen asks about your own drug use.
 If you chose not to use drugs, explain why.
 If you did use drugs, share what the experience taught you.

-In addition to talking to your teen, consider other strategies to prevent teen drug abuse:
+Consider other strategies to prevent teen drug abuse:

 - Know your teen's activities.
 Pay attention to your teen's whereabouts.
 Find out what adult-supervised activities your teen is interested in and encourage him or her to get involved.

 - Know your teen's friends.
 If your teen's friends abuse drugs, your teen might feel pressure to experiment, too.
-Get to know your teen's friends and their parents.

 - Set a good example.
 Don't abuse drugs yourself.
 Teens notice what their parents say and do.

 Be aware of possible red flags, such as: